Streptolysin

-Streptolysins are two hemolytic exotoxins from Streptococcus.
+Streptolysins are two homogenous exotoxins from Streptococcus pyogenes.
 Types include streptolysin O (SLO; slo), which is oxygen-labile, and streptolysin S (SLS; sagA), which is oxygen-stable.

 SLO is part of the thiol-activated cytolysin family.
 It is hemolytically active only in a reversibly reduced state.
 It is antigenic, so its antibody antistreptolysin O can be detected in an antistreptolysin O titre.

 SLS is stable in the presence of oxygen.
 It is not antigenic due to its small size.
 It is sometimes considered a bacteriocin due to similarities in the synthesis pathway.

 Streptolysin O

 Streptolysin O (SLO; slo), is a bacterial toxin that has four protein domains which is known to make the plasma membranes in animal cells permeable.
 It does this by creating pore complexes within the membrane by first binding a monomer to the cholesterol found in the target membrane and then forming an oligomeric transmembrane pore.
 This toxin excreted by a Gram-positive bacteria Streptococcus pyogenes, under the classification of Thiol-activated cytolysin or CDCs.
 In order for Streptolysin O to work effectively, it needs a significant amount of cholesterol to be present in the target membrane.
 Unlike other Cholesterol-dependent cytolysins, SLO contains a 60 Amino acid N-terminal domain that makes it easier to identify.

 Human serum albumin has been demonstrated to neutralize the cytotoxic and hemolytic effects of SLO through its binding in a non-conventional site located in domain II, previously reported to interact also with C. difficile toxins.

 This toxin contains highly antigenic effects which causes it to produce the antibody anti-streptolysin O. Clinically, the presence of these antibodies can indicate a recent Group A streptococcal infection.
 Streptolysin O is also known to facilitate apoptosis in Keratinocytes.
 It is able to do this by translocating NAD+ glycohydrolase (SPN) across the target cells membrane.
 It then removes the N-terminal domain which stops SPN translocation leading to SPN mediated apoptosis.